Paaao/invaders_tracking/README.md

-Radar sample is provided as an .txt file from optional argument (-f | --sample_file) ./tracker.py -sample_file radar_sample.txt
+Radar sample is provided as an .txt file from optional argument (-f | --sample_file)
+        ./tracker.py -sample_file radar_sample.txt
+        ./tracker.py -f radar_sample.txt

-If not provided then filename stored in RADAR_FILE is used.
+        * If not provided then filename stored in RADAR_FILE is used.
+        ./tracke.py

 Output with overlay of found invaders on radar map can be found in output.txt file.
 There are some detailed examples of output with invaders found (and highlighted) in *detailed_results.pdf*